 How to become a PI in BC

 In British Columbia, private investigators as well as locksmiths, security guards, security systems installers all fall under the category of Security Worker.
-The following link explains how to become a private investigator in British Columbia and provides all the relevant links to government forms.
+The following link explains how to become a Professional Private Investigator in British Columbia and provides all the relevant links to government forms.
 BC Security Industry Licensing

 The following information pertains on to the private investigators security worker category.